Roiqk7/Data-Fetcher/README.md

 * `--test`: Runs the tests.
 * `--from`: Specifies the start date for the data fetching.
 (YYYY-MM-DD)
 * `--to`: Specifies the end date for the data fetching.
 (YYYY-MM-DD)
-* `timeframe`: Specifies the timeframe for the data fetching.
+* `--timeframe`: Specifies the timeframe for the data fetching.
 (1min, 5min, 15min, 30min, 1hour, 4hour, 1day)

 If you want to rebuild the project, navigate to the project directory and run the following commands: